Best Dog Harness of 2020

 Our expert head tester for this review is the dog Rishi.
 Rishi is a one and a half-year-old male Goldendor (half Golden Retriever, half golden Labrador Retriever) who lives in the San Juan Mountains of Colorado, USA.
 He weighs around 65 pounds and is extremely active, as most young dogs are, running and hiking on trails each day, swimming in whatever body of water he stumbles across, or playing fetch.
 When on a leash, Rishi is a pretty fierce puller, so a dog harness works best for preventing him from choking himself with impatience, and a "no-pull" front leash attachment point makes walking him far more manageable for his human advocates.
-He usually hates wearing harnesses, however, so he is a very discerning tester willing to share his opinions for the benefit of all dogs.
+However, he usually hates wearing harnesses, so he is a very discerning tester willing to share his opinions for the benefit of all dogs.
 Some of Rishi's friends also helped with testing for this review.

 The human advocates who compiled the results of Rishi's testing are Andy Wellman and Elizabeth Riley.
-Andy has been a senior reviewer at Outdoorgearlab since 2013 and often includes Rishi on his trail running, backpacking, and rock climbing adventures.
+Andy has been a senior reviewer at GearLab since 2013 and often includes Rishi on his trail running, backpacking, and rock climbing adventures.
 Elizabeth usually joins them with the professional role of photographer.
-Testing took place while hiking and running on mountain trails, and while running errands in town by foot, where Rishi must always be on a leash.
+Testing took place while hiking and running on mountain trails and while running errands in town by foot, where Rishi must always be on a leash.

 Analysis and Test Results